Spectral Collapse Drives Loss of Plasticity in Deep Continual Learning: Introduction

-Our work focuses on the first objective.
-Despite significant empirical progress in the area \citep{lyle2023understandingplasticityneuralnetworks, lyle2024disentangling, abbas2023loss}, there remains no unifying consensus on what drives plasticity loss \citep{klein2024plasticitylossdeepreinforcement}.
+Our work explores plasticity loss from an optimization perspective.
+Despite significant empirical progress in the area \citep{lyle2023understandingplasticityneuralnetworks, lyle2024disentangling, abbas2023loss}, there remains no unifying consensus on what drives loss of plasticity \citep{klein2024plasticitylossdeepreinforcement}.
 Several disparate explanations have been investigated, including inactive neurons which output constants regardless of the inputs \citep{bjorck2021high, sokar2023dormant}, the reduction in feature expressiveness associated with large parameter norms \citep{lyle2024disentangling}, and overfitting \citep{igl2020transient}.
-We argue these seemingly disparate phenomena are in fact different facets of the same phenomenon, which we call \mydef{spectral collapse}: a degeneration of the Hessian eigenspectrum, indicating loss of curvature in most directions.
+Recent work has begun to connect plasticity loss to second-order properties, such as the stable rank of the Hessian or layer-wise spectral conditioning \citep{lewandowski2024directionscurvatureexplanationloss, lewandowski2024learning}.
+Building on these insights, we argue that these seemingly disparate observations are in fact different facets of the same phenomenon, which we call \mydef{spectral collapse}: a degeneration of the Hessian eigenspectrum, indicating loss of curvature in most directions.
+An example comparison of Hessian eigenspectrum with and without the spectral collapse is shown in \Cref{fig:fig1}: \sarjun{}{in the BP run, the task-50 spectrum has a broad positive bulk, indicating many usable curvature directions; but by task 300, most spectral mass has collapsed, leaving only a few isolated non-zero eigenvalue directions.
+In contrast, L2-ER preserves a broader spectral bulk across tasks.}